ADSrikanth/myfirstapp/README.md

 # myfirstapp
-This is my first app
+This is my first Angular app